-There’s nothing like fresh strawberries on a creamy cheesecake!
+There’s nothing like fresh strawberries on a creamy cheesecake, wouldn’t you agree?
 It’s one of my favorite combinations and this recipe highlights that delicious simplicity.

 This is one of the simplest cheesecake recipes you’ll find.
-There no complicate steps and no surprises.
+There are no complicated steps and no surprises.

 Let’s take a look at making this easy Strawberry Cheesecake.

 I have a confession to make about this Strawberry Cheesecake.
 Did you happen to see my other cheesecake?
 The Chocolate Swirl recipe that I posted on the blog way back when I first started?